amsklar/pictorial_metadata_transformation/README.md

-# Pictorial Map Metadata Guidelines: *Requirements and Recommendations for Preparing Metadata for Pictorial Maps Omeka S Site*
+# Pictorial Map Metadata Guidelines: *Requirements and Recommendations for Preparing Metadata to Load into Omeka S*
 Created by Alyssa Sklar, December 2023 for SI 676: Networked Services for Libraries, Archives, and Museums

 ## Overview